BiniyamAschalew/KD570/README.md

 ```
 The program will attempt to find the pre-trained teacher model upon execution, and when it is not found, it will train the teacher based on the provided configs.

-To run the synthetic dataset generation, go to the `KD/synthetic` directory and run the relevant source code as it is.
+To run the synthetic dataset generation, go to the `KD/synthetic` directory and run the relevant source code as it is (except for ActMax, which requires some configs as above).
 ```
 cd KD/synthetic
 python [PYTHON_SOURCE_CODE_NAME].py